 In the future, organizations will value flexibility in how they manage data.
 They’re looking for a solution that will keep their remote workers afloat now, but they also want to have solutions they can continue using after employees start to return to the workplace.
 Business leaders understand that to retain top talent moving forward, they will need to offer flexible work arrangements that accommodate their employees.

 At Zones, we work hard to help organizations answer these questions.
-Already, we’ve worked with several organizations to help them build and scale remote work solutions that address these fundamental questions by using Windows Virtual Desktop (WVD) in Microsoft Azure.
-WVD is an Azure-based cloud service for desktop and application virtualization, meaning organizations can create virtual environments that users can access from any device, anywhere.
+Already, we’ve worked with several organizations to help them build and scale remote work solutions that address these fundamental questions by using Azure Virtual Desktop (AVD) in Microsoft Azure.
+AVD is an Azure-based cloud service for desktop and application virtualization, meaning organizations can create virtual environments that users can access from any device, anywhere.
 This delivers a uniform experience for the modern employee.

 - High costs associated with manual configuration of individual workspaces.